geraldinepascal/FROGS/INSTALL_from_source.md

-We present here guidelines to install dependancies from sources.
+We present here guidelines to install dependencies from sources.

 It has been tested on a Xubuntu 16.04 virtual machine.

 ## Installation directories

-Here we suppose to install dependancies in the same directory as FROGS.
+Here we suppose to install dependencies in the same directory as FROGS.

 ```bash
 version=3.1.0